This article was amended on 4 October 2024.

 Many researchers have found that developing a positive autistic identity can impact greater self-esteem and wellbeing for autistic people.
 Research has shown that anxiety, depression, distress and stress are found to be higher in autistic people who have not found ways to embrace and own their autism in ways that work for them and their lives.3,12,13

 All the participants felt they have an important role in promoting a culture wherein people feel pride and acceptance in a minority group identity.
-For example, therapists could help clients with identifying positively with a neurodiverse identity.
+For example, therapists could help clients with identifying positively with a neurodivergent identity.
 This could combat the mental health difficulties caused by an autistic diagnosis and discourage the ‘camouflaging’, and lack of self-acceptance that hinders autistic individuals from ‘coming out’.2,5,13,19

-Neurodiversity and ‘superpowers’
+Neurodivergence and ‘superpowers’

-The respondents also felt that counsellors with neurodiversity were able to better facilitate positive role modelling because of the diverse range of special skills and abilities they may bring to counselling.14 Cope and Remington identified from their research, four themes of strengths in autistic people within the workplace: cognitive advantages, efficiency, personal qualities and a unique perspective.4 According to research by Nocon et al, the character strengths most frequently reported by autistic adults were honesty, appreciation of beauty and excellence, love of learning, fairness, and kindness.15 In addition, higher levels of life satisfaction were associated by autistic adults with character strengths of gratitude, hope and honesty.15
+The respondents also felt that neurodivergent counsellors were able to better facilitate positive role modelling because of the diverse range of special skills and abilities they may bring to counselling.14 Cope and Remington identified from their research, four themes of strengths in autistic people within the workplace: cognitive advantages, efficiency, personal qualities and a unique perspective.4 According to research by Nocon et al, the character strengths most frequently reported by autistic adults were honesty, appreciation of beauty and excellence, love of learning, fairness, and kindness.15 In addition, higher levels of life satisfaction were associated by autistic adults with character strengths of gratitude, hope and honesty.15

 Research also suggests that some of these traits can be particularly effective when applied in the workplace.
 These can include the skill areas outlined overleaf.